per1234/esparto/README.md

 ## Throttling
 ### The need for (lack of) speed
 Esparto uses the magnificent [ESPAsyncWebserver](https://github.com/me-no-dev/ESPAsyncWebserver) library to provide the web UI and also the websockets that are used for the near real-time communication between the UI and the MCU.
 Many libraries have to make compromises on ESP8266 due to its restricted SRAM which only allows quite a small free heap.
 ESPAsyncWebserver is quite sensitve to low heap situations, as each websocket message is sent or received the library needs to allocate memory from the free heap.
-There is a fonote limit to:
+There is a finite limit to:

  * The rate at which it can do that
  * The asbsolute amount of free heap left from which it can allocate a message